eNMS-automation/eNMS/docs/source/visualization/geographical_view.md

 - Circle Marker - A circle with a bold border and translucent fill centered on the location of the device.

 ### Tile Layers

-There are two types of tiles available in 2D mode:
+There are two types of tiles available:

 - Open Street Map - The imagery used to draw the map is from the Open Street Map project.